 Those who are looking for fun things to do in Italy with kids must visit Aquarium of Genoa.
 It has more than 70 tanks with thousands of different specimens making it the largest aquarium in Italy.
 It attracts millions of visitors every year with its interesting display of marine life.
 The building of the aquarium is designed in such a way that it looks like a ship.

 You will find a gift shop along with a cafe on the premises of the Aquarium of Genoa.
-So, buy some souvenirs and satiate your hunger while learning about the life under water.
+So, buy some souvenirs and satiate your hunger while learning about life underwater.

 Pamper your taste buds with the goodness of pizza and pasta and devour the scoops of gelato while wandering the street of Italy and fall in love with all that this country has to offer!